 A few questions come to the surface.

-- Secondly, even years later SAP customers do not perform analytics as described by Gartner.
+- Secondly, even years later, SAP customers do not perform analytics as described by Gartner.

 - This is because so few companies use HANA for their ERP system.
 This is covered in the article How SAP Controls Perceptions with Customer Numbers.
 The vast majority of HANA sales are for SAP BW.
 BW is a database warehouse.
 Therefore even with years of hindsight, the functionality that Gartner promoted does not have applicability.
 At least not yet.
-Therefore the impact of Feinberg’s statement has been very close to zero.
+Consequently the impact of Feinberg’s statement has been very close to zero.

 A second question is whether this is all that advantageous.
 Companies have been using data warehouses for many years and doing reporting off of them.
 It is preferable to perform some types of reporting in the application.
 For instance, ECC has many reports that are used.
 But more complex reports that draw results from many tables are most often pushed to the data warehouse.
-What SAP and Feinberg proposed is that the data warehouse and the ERP system should essentially unify.
+What SAP and Feinberg proposed is that the data warehouse and the ERP system should necessarily unify.
 That might or might not be a good idea, but it is not where the IT industry is headed presently.